Escape from East Berlin: Development and casting

 Since the building of the Berlin Wall in 1961 stories of escapes from the East, both failed and successful, had filled the news in the West and led to competition between US networks to record a tunnel escape.
 MGM decided to take advantage of the public interest with a feature film inspired by real events.
-This included building a 300 yard long plaster replica of the wall in West Berlin that became a tourist attraction and attracted the attention of East German guards.
-The movie crew filmed sentries flashing spotlights across the border, turning them into film extras and prompting director Robert Siodmak to rave “Talk about realism!"
+The film was based on the defection of one Erwin Becker, a chauffeur in the car pool of the East German Parliament, who led 28 other escapees via tunnel into West Berlin in early 1962.
+Becker served as a technical adviser to the production.